Git Quick Start Guide

 Deleted branch dev (was ffe7c46).

-Then use this SHA1 value to recover the deleted branch
+Then use that SHA1 value to restore the deleted branch:

 1